apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**A study to devise nutritional guidance just for you**
+**Earth bids farewell to its temporary 'mini moon' that is possibly a chunk of our actual moon**

-You can read more about it [here](https://www.cbsnews.com/news/personalized-nutritional-guidance-nutrition-for-precision-health-study/).
+You can read more about it [here](https://abcnews.go.com/Technology/wireStory/earth-bids-farewell-temporary-mini-moon-possibly-chunk-116176596).

 ## Requirements
 - Python 3.8